noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 ## Other

 Stuff I picked up from watching the WWDC 2016 Session: [6]
 - The os_log docs speak about logs that are stored to disk and logs that are stored to memory.
 As far as I understand the purpose of the 'stored in memory' messages is that they do also get written to disk if an OS_LOG_TYPE_ERROR or OS_LOG_TYPE_FAULT message is sent afterwards.
 OS_LOG_TYPE_ERROR denotes process-level errors, while OS_LOG_TYPE_FAULT denotes errors on the scope of multiple processes.
-OS_LOG_TYPE_FAULT might cause even more extensive debug information to be saved than OS_LOG_TYPE_ERROR Quote: "Use `os_log_error` to cause additional information capture from app" "Use `os_log_fault` to cause additional information capture from system"
+OS_LOG_TYPE_FAULT might cause even more extensive debug information to be saved than OS_LOG_TYPE_ERROR Quote: "Use `os_log_error` to cause additional information capture from app" "Use `os_log_fault` to cause additional information capture from system".
+I think we should think of FAULT and ERROR as explicit ways to trigger such information capture and use default log level for 'normal' errors.
 - Not only strings are private by default: "Dynamic strings, collections, and objects are assumed to be private."

 # Sources